Pur-Pul/distributed-systems-2024-project/README.md

 - create a python virtual environment and enter it
 - install requirements in venv `pip install -r requirements.txt`
 - start the backend with `flask run`

+- the flask servers need to start in a specific order with specified port numbers
+- first the backend with port 5000
+- then flask update with port 5002
+- then flask write with port 5001